tomgeorge/eca/docs/features.md

 ### Commands

-Eca supports commands that usually arer triggered via `/` in the chat, completing in the chat will show the known commands which include ECA commands, MCP prompts and resources.
+Eca supports commands that usually are triggered via shash (`/`) in the chat, completing in the chat will show the known commands which include ECA commands, MCP prompts and resources.

+The built-in commands are:

+`/costs`: shows costs about current session.
+`/repo-map-show`: shows the current repoMap context of the session.

 ##  Completion